rust-lang/reference/src/items/generics.md

 ```

 As a further restriction, const parameters may only appear as a standalone
-argument inside of [types] and [array repeat expressions].
+argument inside of a [type] or [array repeat expression].
 In those contexts,
 they may only be used as a single segment [path expression], possibly inside a
 [block] (such as `N` or `{N}`).
 That is, they cannot be combined with other
 expressions.